BrandEmbassy/slim-nette-extension/README.md

 ## Philosophy

 ### Single Responsibility
-The main idea is to strictly separate responsibilities by using middlewares.
+The main idea is to delegate responsibilities of the code handling requests to separated middlewares.
+For example:
-* One middleware for authentication.
+* authentication
-* One middleware for validation.
+* validation
-* Last one does business logic.
+* business logic

 How middlewares in Slim work is described [here](https://www.slimframework.com/docs/v3/concepts/middleware.html).